Taka Perry: Career

 In July 2024, Katseye released the R&B and drum and bass song "Touch", which Perry co-produced and co-wrote alongside Cashmere Cat, Blake Slatkin, Omer Fedi, Caroline Ailin, and Kota Banks.
 The song charted in Canada, Singapore, Malaysia, South Korea, and the Philippines, as well as the Billboard Global 200 and US Bubbling Under Hot 100 chart.
 A remix of the same song was released in October 2024, featuring Yeonjun from TOMORROW X TOGETHER.
 In November 2024, J-Pop artist Aile The Shota released his album "REAL POP", which Perry produced and co-wrote 2 songs on.
 The album reached #5 on the Billboard Japan Download Albums chart.

-In February 2025, MAZZEL released J-Pop song "J.O.K.E.R. ", which Perry produced and co-wrote along SKY-HI and Loar.
+In February 2025, MAZZEL released J-Pop song "J.O.K.E.R. ", which Perry produced and co-wrote alongside SKY-HI and Loar.
 The song charted on Billboard Japan Hot 100, reached #1 on Spotify Japan Viral 50, and as part of MAZZEL's EP "Royal Straight Flush", reached #2 on both Billboard Japan Top Albums Sales and Download Albums charts.
-In April 2025, English alternative indie pop group Hard Life released "Othello", which Perry produced and co-wrote, and debuted as Jack Saunders' "Hottest Record" on BBC Radio 1.

 In May 2025, AKTHESAVIOR and Leon Fanourakis released hip-hop song "Ichiban" featuring Denzel Curry and Yeek, which Perry produced.

+In July 2025, English alternative indie pop group Hard Life released their third album "Onion", which Perry executive produced, producing and co-writing 13 out of 14 songs.
+The first single from the album, "Othello" debuted as Jack Saunders' "Hottest Record" on BBC Radio 1.

+In February 2026, MAZZEL released J-Pop song "Banquet Bang", which Perry produced and co-wrote alongside SKY-HI and Loar.
+The song charted at #2 on both Billboard Japan Download Songs and Hot Shot Songs.
+The subsequent album, "Banquet", was released in April 2026, and charted at #1 on Billboard Japan Download Albums and #3 on Hot Albums.
+In July 2026, Aoen released J-Pop song "Hajimari Color", which Perry produced and co-wrote.
+The song reached #7 on Billboard Japan Hot 100.
+In August 2026, Forbes Japan included him in their annual 30 Under 30 list in 2026.